INFORMATION

 WHAT ARE BASE AND CARRIER OILS?

 There are many kinds of bases and carrier oils that come in cosmetic grade for topical use on the skin.
 The bases include Water, Witch Hazel, Aloe Vera and butters which are considered heavy oils.
-Carrier Oils include Neem, Sweet Almond, Sesame, Evening Primrose, Coconut, Flaxseed, Sunflower, Hazel Nut, Foraha, Cocoa Butter, Shea butter, Palm, Olive, Safflower, Macadamia, Peanut, Rose Hips, Kukui Nut, Oyster Nut, Rapeseed, Grapeseed, Soybean, Jojoba, Wheat Germ, Apricot Kernel, Castor, Carrot Seed, Mango butter, Glycerin, Corn, Mineral, Avocado, Borage seed, Canola, and many more.
+Carrier Oils include Neem, Sweet Almond, Sesame, Evening Primrose, Coconut, Flaxseed, Sunflower, Hazel Nut, Foraha/Tamanu, Cocoa Butter, Shea butter, Palm, Olive, Safflower, Macadamia, Peanut, Rose Hips, Kukui Nut, Oyster Nut, Rapeseed, Grapeseed, Soybean, Jojoba, Wheat Germ, Apricot Kernel, Castor, Carrot Seed, Mango butter, Glycerin, Corn, Mineral, Avocado, Borage Seed, Canola, and many more.

 The Following are used most often:

-Water-is used as a carrier for baths and foot soaks.
+Water- used as a carrier for baths and foot soaks.
 Water is the best carrier for a long term soak.

-Aloe Vera-Has healing properties all its own for burns, irritations, and raw open wounds.
+Aloe Vera- Has healing properties all its own for burns, irritations, and raw open wounds.

 Sweet Almond Oil- Good for all skin types.
-Generally used for dryness, soreness, itching, and inflammation, and contains Minerals, vitamins and proteins.
+Generally used for dryness, soreness, itching, and inflammation, and contains minerals, vitamins and proteins.

-Sunflower Oil – Good for all skin types.
+Sunflower Oil– Good for all skin types.
 Generally used for dryness, soreness and inflammation.
 Leaves a satiny, smooth, non-greasy feel.
-It contains Vitamins A, B, D and E, and has a high lineolic acid content.
+It contains Vitamins A, B, D, and E, and has a high lineolic acid content.
 It has both protective and healing effects on the skin.
-It also has a natural sunscreen effect on the skin.
-Used for leg ulcers, bruises, skin problems, and circulation.
+It

 Safflower Oil- High in polyunsaturated fatty acids.
 Used for circulatory problems, asthma, painful joints, sprains, and bruises.

 Grapeseed Oil- For skin types that don't absorb oils very quickly.
-A natural Vitamin E and F Antioxidant, with an anti-aging effect.
+A natural Vitamin E and F antioxidant, with an anti-aging effect.

 Jojoba Oil- From the Jojoba Bean.
 A liquid wax base oil similar to natural secretions produced by the skin.
 Jojoba oil has antioxidant properties.
 It keeps skin and hair moisturized and nourished for long periods of time.
 Also high in Vitamin E and collagen.
 Good for all skin types.